-33 weeks pregnant, your baby is starting to be able to regulate his or her body temperature.
+When you are 33 weeks pregnant, your baby is starting to be able to regulate his or her body temperature.
 The subcutaneous fat is building up.
-If you were to give birth now, your baby has excellent chances to survive and thrive.
+If you were to give birth now, your baby would have excellent chances to survive and thrive.

-Fetal development during pregnancy week 33 is focused on growth.
-By the end of this week your baby will measure approximately 4.5 pounds and may even be over 17 inches in length.
-This may not seem very large, but it can be enough to make you get up every few hours to go to the bathroom during the night.
+The fetal age of your baby is now 31 weeks.
+Fetal development during this week is focused on growth.
+By the end of the week your baby will measure approximately 4.5 pounds (2 kg) and may even be over 17 inches (43 cm) in length.
+This may not seem very large, but it can be enough to make you get up every few hours to go to the bathroom at night.

-If you could peer into your uterus you would see your newest family member functioning more or less as as a newborn should.
+If you could peek into your uterus, you would see your newest family member functioning more or less as as a newborn baby would.
 They are sucking their thumb, have bouts of waking and sleeping, can distinguish between night and day and are able to hear everything going on around them.
 Read about the abilities of a newborn baby here.

 Many babies when prompted will respond with kicks and punches, so feel free to poke at your baby if you notice a foot or arm extending out of your side.
-One of our children, our daughter, kept poking her foot up under my ribs and it hurt!
-I pushed her little foot down, put only a few minutes later she put it back again.
+One of our children, our daughter, kept poking her foot up under my ribs.
+It hurt!
+I pushed her little foot down, but only a few minutes later she put it back again.
 A determined little girl!

 If you have an ‘innie’ belly button it may pop out this week, if it hasn’t already.
 But don’t worry about how it looks now, it will return to its natural shape after you have delivered your baby.